Vehicle Code 4463 VC: Vehicle Registration Fraud Laws

-California Vehicle Code 4463 VC makes it a crime to forge, falsify, alter, possess, or use fraudulent vehicle registration materials.
-This includes registration cards, license plates, validation stickers, and smog certificates.
+California Vehicle Code 4463 VC makes it a crime to forge, alter, counterfeit, possess, or use fraudulent vehicle registration materials with the intent to defraud.

 -